marijnh/Eloquent-JavaScript/04_data.md

 ```

 Multiplying the random number by 10 gives us a number greater than or
-equal to zero and below 10.
+equal to 0 and below 10.
 Since `Math.floor` rounds down, this
 expression will produce, with equal chance, any number from 0 through
 9.